TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-Using these credentials, we successfully log in:
+Using these credentials, we successfully log into the `Caption Portal`:

 <br />